D-Robotics/rdk_doc_en/docs/toolchain_development/intermediate/ptq_process.md

 :::tip Tips

-  It is recommended to refer to the script methods of the example models in the Horizon Model Conversion "horizon_model_convert_sample" package, such as caffe and onnx example models: "03_build_X3.sh" or "03_build_Ultra.sh".
+  It is recommended to refer to the script methods of the example models in the D-Robotics Model Conversion "horizon_model_convert_sample" package, such as caffe and onnx example models: "03_build_X3.sh" or "03_build_Ultra.sh".
 :::

 The usage of the hb_mapper makertbin command is as follows: